Not Plum Cake Or Eggnog, These Are 7 Traditional Christmas Desserts From India

 5. Ariselu

-Ariselu or Arisa is a popular Christmas dessert specially enjoyed in South Indian states like Andhra Pradesh and Tamil Nadu.
+Ariselu or Arisa is a popular Christmas dessert especially enjoyed in South Indian states like Andhra Pradesh and Tamil Nadu.
 Prepared with jaggery syrup, rice flour, ghee, cardamom and sesame seeds, ariselu is soft and sweet.
 This dish is easy to whip up and savour with your family.
 It’s usually consumed during the winter season, as the sesame seeds in ariselu help balance the body temperature.

 Also Read: I Have Been Eating At Restaurants In Bangalore During The Pandemic & Here’s What I Recommend